eblomst/functionalprogramming/exam/examQuestions.md

 ## 4. Haskell

 * What is a side-effect?

+Side-effects are modelled as Monads

 * How do Haskell handle side-effects?
 What does 'IO ()' mean?

+Haskell consists of types, everything needs a type.

 * What does it mean that functions are first-class citizens?

+In java the Classes are the first-class citizens but in functionel programming the functions are first-class citizens.

+In java you first instanciate a class and then you can you the methods in that class but in functionel programming you can pass functions as arguments in other functions.
+Like Higher-Order functions.

 * What is recursion?

 * What are some of the benefits of using Haskell?